timhodgson12/pomodoro/docs/display_wiring.md

 On newer revisions of these display boards, there is a PWR pin that needs to be pulled HIGH in software or tied to the 3.3v line.
 If this pin does not have power, the board will not try to draw from VCC and therefore not be powered.

-NOTE: The wiring below is based on the ESP-WROOM-32 Development Board (somethimes marked as ESP32S).
+NOTE: The wiring below is based on the ESP-WROOM-32 Development Board (sometimes also called ESP32S).
 As such, your wiring may vary slightly.

 | Display Pin | ESP32 GPIO |